raspberrypilearning/comic-character/en/step_3.md

 --- task ---

-Add the html for updating the origin story description area.
+Add the HTML for updating the origin story description area.

 --- code ---
 ---